well-typed/haskell-debugger/README.md

+# GHC Debugger

+Status: **Work In Progress**

+We are working on a first class debugger for Haskell.
+It is still not ready for general consumption!

+We will properly announce through the common channels the debugger when the first release is ready.

 # Usage

 ```
-cabal run haskell-debugger-server
+PATH="/path/to/head/ghc:$PATH" cabal run haskell-debugger-server
 ```

-Then, install the VSCode extension `haskell-debugger-extension` with `npm run package`, dragging the result into the VSCode extensions tab, and you're set.
+Then, install the VSCode extension `haskell-debugger-extension` that you can build with `nix-build` in the extension directory, dragging the result into the VSCode extensions tab, and you're set.

 # Features

+Many not listed!
+Here are a few things:

 ## Stepping